 Parts and Purpose: Using Inquiry to Explore Structure and Function in Nature’s Laboratory

 Did you know that easy-to-access science laboratories are right outside your door?
-Learn how to take advantage of these resources for teaching science skills and instilling inquiry in your classroom.
-Explore pond, woodland, and field habitats for common organisms that can be used to teach about adaptations and the structures of ecological communities.
-Compare functional anatomy in seeds, insects and birds to examine how animals and plants move through habitats, and how evolution and natural selection play a role.
-Create models to explore the interplay between structure and function.
-Measure community structure in habitats, explore structures in animals and plants that help them prosper and reproduce in their environment, and analyze resource flow among trophic levels.
-Quantitatively sample aquatic, soil, and meadow invertebrates, and practice safely exploring adaptations of bees to learn what makes them such good pollinators.
-Then turn that question around to investigate what flowers do to attract bees and other pollinators.
-Look at pollinator ecosystem health and diversity with Bee-cology, a citizen science program you can bring to your students to monitor pollinator health throughout the school year.
-Build on your experience using outdoor spaces to create inquiry exercises for your own classroom.
+This summer, our Central Region Institute participants learned how to take advantage of these resources for teaching science skills and instilling inquiry in your classroom.
+We explored pond, woodland, and field habitats for common organisms that can be used to teach about adaptations and the structures of ecological communities.
+We compared functional anatomy in seeds, insects and birds to examine how animals and plants move through habitats, and how evolution and natural selection play a role.
+Teachers created models to explore the interplay between structure and function.
+We measured community structure in habitats, explore structures in animals and plants that help them prosper and reproduce in their environment, and analyzed resource flow among trophic levels.
+Other activities included quantitatively sampling aquatic, soil, and meadow invertebrates, and safely exploring adaptations of bees to learn what makes them such good pollinators.
+Participants then turned that question around to investigate how flowers attract bees and other pollinators.
+We took a look at pollinator ecosystem health and diversity with Bee-cology, a citizen science program you can bring to your students to monitor pollinator health throughout the school year.
+Teachers built on their experience using outdoor spaces to create inquiry exercises for their own classrooms.

 Partners: Mass Audubon’s Broad Meadow Brook Wildlife Sanctuary (Lead Institution), Mass Audubon’s Wachusett Meadow Wildlife Sanctuary, Tower Hill Botanic Garden, Worcester Polytechnic Institute